 Express tickets to Seoul (from Chungcheong)

-Program fees at the expense of the university (IRNITU) or through the Koren government scholarship
+Program fees at the expense of the university (INRTU) or through the Koren government scholarship

 Cost-cutting tips: